Aleziss/OpenHPSDR-Thetis-Skins/README.md

 <details>
   <summary>Revisions:</summary>

+ ## 2023-12-18-01.
+ * Modified description details in this file for future new skins.

  ## 2023-12-07-04.
  * Update visual aspect of this file with separators for each updates.
  * Added separators to the instruction section.